 MSU’s affordable summer tuition rates are available to all current, new and prospective students.
 Fees for undergraduate and graduate-level courses for all campuses, including Starkville, Meridian, Gulf Coast and Online, are included in the table below.

-Summer rates do not include the Capital improvement fee of $4.17/credit hour.
-The CVM Technology fee is not discounted, and the Instructional Support fee and other applicable distance fees for Online students are not discounted.
+Summer rates do not include the university’s capital improvement fee of $4.17/credit hour for undergraduate students or $5.56 for graduate students.
+The CVM technology fee is not discounted, and the Instructional support fee and other applicable distance fees for Online students are not discounted.

 Additional information can be found at Controller's Tuition page.

 Any questions may be emailed to firstname.lastname@example.org.